mikanikos/Fork-Accountability/docs/1-tendermint-overview.md

 As most of the consensus algorithms, the Tendermint consensus algorithm assumes a correct majority of processes: less than 1/3 of processes are faulty (*f*), therefore the total number of processes *n* is strictly greater than *3f* (*n > 3f*).

-During a round processes can exchange different messages and we can summarize the execution in two voting steps: Prevote and Precommit steps.
+During a round, processes can exchange different messages and we can summarize the execution in two voting steps: Prevote and Precommit steps.
 A vote can be for a particular value or for a null value.

 A correct process decides on a value *v* upon receiving a proposal and *2f + 1* Precommit messages for *v* in a round *r*.
 A correct process sends a Precommit message for a value *v* upon receiving a proposal and *2f + 1* Prevote messages for *v* in a round *r*.